-First- -Adjust at the 90° Bevel Position
+A. First- -Adjust at the 90° Bevel Position

-- 2 - Product at the 90° bevel position.
-Put the motor into 90° bevel position.
-Engage both bevel latch and bevel clamp.
-Place a block about 5'' high on the tabletop, ahead of and right of the arbor.
-Elevate and move the carriage until a saw tooth forward and to the right of the arbor just touches the block.
+- 1. Put the motor into 90° bevel position.
+Engage both bevel latch and bevel clamp. - 2.
+Place a block about 5" high on the tabletop, ahead of and right of the arbor. - 3.
+Elevate and move the carriage until a saw tooth forward and to the right of the arbor just touches the block. - 4.
 Pull the carriage forward and turn the blade until the same tooth is over the same spot on the block.
-The tooth 3.
-4 should just touch the block at each position.
+The tooth should just touch the block at each position.
 If it does not: - a.
 Release the bevel clamp (C in figure 6).
 Loosen the 4 cap screws (D in figure 6) holding the rear trunion (E, figure 6) to the motor.
 Move the rear trunion by means of the two set screws (F in figure 6) so the saw tooth just strikes the block in the 2 positions with the bevel clamp engaged.
 Retighten the cap screws to a required torque of 200-225 inch/lbs.